 I've stopped judging the scar of abandonment and hating on it and me.
 I've stopped shaping my life around it

-As a child, it’s hard to conceive why a parent isn’t around or doesn’t treat you with love, care, trust and respect so we determine that for a grownup to behave in this way, we must have done something “really really bad” or just flat-out been “unlovable”.
-Once we stop using the same childhood reasoning habits and become more mindful of the destructive coping mechanisms that we originally designed to protect us and to make us “more lovable”, on some level we still struggle to conceive why the abandonment happened.
-We might get things logically but emotionally a part of us wonders:
+Once we stop using the same childhood reasoning habits and become more mindful of the destructive coping mechanisms that we originally designed to protect ourselves and to make us “more lovable”, on some level we still struggle to conceive why the abandonment happened.
+We might get things logically, but emotionally a part of us wonders:

-In adult life, we strive for accolades.
-The author wants the book deal not ‘just’ to be self-published; the singer wants an album on a label not ‘just’ what they’ve created off of their own back; the hard working person wants the acknowledgement, the awards or maybe even just the shift in behaviour of their co-workers so that they feel more appreciated and validated; the one who has achieved a lot wants what they deem as their pinnacle of success— to have their ideal romantic relationship and to feel safe and secure.
-None of these desires are strange but sometimes we don’t stop for long enough to question why they matter and what we think will happen to us.
-When we experience our desires, we might enjoy them but sometimes, they don’t take the form that we imagine.
-We thought it would feel so much better or be that much easier, and yet it isn’t.
+The author wants the book deal, not ‘just’ to be self-published.
+The singer wants an album on a label, not ‘just’ what they’ve created off of their own back.
+The hard-working person wants the acknowledgement, the awards or perhaps even just a shift in their co-workers behaviour so that they feel more appreciated and validated.
+The person who’s achieved a lot wants what they deem as their pinnacle of success.
+For example, to have their ideal romantic relationship and to feel safe and secure.

 We are never going to be able to ‘fully’ understand abandonment.

-The grief feelings won’t ‘vanish’.
-They show up from time to time no matter how good we feel about us because there are times, whether we had our parent around or not, that our younger parts feel vulnerable or when grief shows up as a result of an experience.
 Loss reminds us of other losses.
-This pop-up pain is an opportunity to grieve the loss from a different angle and heal even further, grounding and growing us.
-It’s too much to expect to be permanently rid of certain feelings, especially because feelings guide and direct us on what we need at that moment.
+This pop-up pain is an opportunity to grieve the loss from a different angle and heal even further, grounding and growing ourselves.
+It’s too much to expect to be permanently rid of certain feelings.
+Especially because feelings guide and direct us on what we need at that moment.

 Trying to understand others to the nth degree doesn’t bring peace.